rossta/tacokit.rb/README.md

 gem 'tacokit'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:
+... or install it yourself as:

     $ gem install tacokit